limistah/react-here-map/README.md

 ✅ You have a basic understanding of React
 ✅ You are using React 16.8 or above (hooks)
-✅ You have created an HERE developer account
+✅ You created an HERE developer account
+✅ You located your HERE "app_id" and "app_code" or your "apiKey"
 ```

 #### **Can't check all boxes?**